Cat Behavior Explained: Introducing a New Kitten into the Home

 Cats can be aggressive.
 They also can be SO LOUD.
 Besides the concerns about physical safety, cat fights are just plain annoying.
 I’m flippant about it now because I know Olivia and Emory are wimpy and all talk; they just smack each other with soft paws and make a lot of noise now.
 But it is something to be concerned about, especially at first.

+Step 1.
 Slowly Introduce the Cats Through Doors

 The plainest step we took to reintroduce Olivia and Emory was to keep them separated by a door and let them get re-acclimated to each other’s scents.
 This was my initial strategy with Louis and Olivia, as well, but it wound up not being really necessary.

 Basically, kittens are very small and easily overwhelmed.
-Introducing a new kitten to your home is going to be a bit stressful for them.
+Introducing a new kitten to the home is going to be a bit stressful for them.
 To keep track of them and keep them out of trouble, sometimes it’s best to keep them in a bathroom or smaller room for a while until they get a little more mellow in the new home.

 While the kitten is in the bathroom or smaller room, keep the adult cat outside of the room.
 Chances are, the adult cat will want to sniff at the base of the door out of curiosity anyway.
 Let them sniff each other this way, so they can get used to each other’s scents.
 This eliminates the concern about any physical aggression and is less stressful for everyone involved.

+Step 2.
 Swap Fabric Items With Each Other’s Scents

 In addition to the door strategy, I swapped Cat Mats between the girls as a way for them to get accustomed to each other’s scent in a low-stress environment.